adyanth/cloudflare-operator/docs/examples/tunnel-binding-with-reverse-proxy/README.md

 # Bring your own reverse proxy

-> This builds on [the getting started guide](../../getting-started.md), and it is recommended to read that first.
+> This builds on [the getting started guide](../../install.md), and it is recommended to read that first.

-## Motivation

-Cloudflare tunnels can be used as a reverse proxy, or can forward traffic to an existing reverse proxy.
-This example shows how to configure cloudflared using the cloudflare-operator to front a reverse proxy.
+This example configures cloudflared to send all traffic to a reverse proxy, and then configure routing in the reverse proxy.
-In effect, we are using it as a layer 4 or 7 load balancer depending on whether we forward TCP/UDP or HTTP/HTTPS traffic respectively.

-This configuration has a few use cases:
-- You have significant existing reverse proxy configuration, which you may or may not want to migrate to cloudflared.
-  This configuration allows additional routes to be added with a tunnel binding to use this reverse proxy in combination with other routes.
-- You require reverse proxy functionality that cloudflared does not have
-- You want to keep your reverse proxy configuration modular, so that you can use any load balancer implementation
-- You use a service mesh with its own ingress implementation
-- You have multiple load balancers pointing at your ingress.
-For example a lab might include metallb + DNS entries so that you are not traversing the internet when on the same network as your cluster
 ```
 +----------------------+
 |   internet users     |